Introduction to Stokes structures: Nearby cycles of Stokes-filtered local systems

 \skpt \begin{remarques} \ligne \begin{enumerate} \item If $\dim X=2$, we can define $(\psi_f^0(\cF,\cF_\bbullet),T)$ with the only assumption that $(\cF,\cF_\bbullet)$ is good by the procedure of \S\ref{subsec:nearbytwo}.
 On the other hand, $\psi_f^\rmod$ commutes with direct images of $\cD$-modules (\cf \eg \cite{M-S86b}), and $\DR$ commutes with direct images by~$\epsilon$ (since $X'$ and $X$ have the same dimension, the shifts in the de~Rham complexes cancel).
-Therefore, in such a case, we get a comparison isomorphism as in Corollary \ref{cor:comparaison}. \item One can extend in a straightforward way the comparison of Corollary \ref{cor:comparaison} to the various $\psi_f^\varphi(\cF,\cF_\bbullet)$ provided $\varphi$ is good with respect to $\wt\Sigma$.
-If $\varphi$ is not ramified, the left-hand side is replaced with $(\DR\psi_f^\rmod(\cM\otimes\cE^{-f^*\varphi}),T)$.
+Therefore, in such a case, we get a comparison isomorphism as in Corollary \ref{cor:comparaison}. \item One can extend in a straightforward way the comparison of Corollary \ref{cor:comparaison} to the various $\psi_f^\varphi(\cF,\cF_\bbullet)$ provided the pair $(\wt\Sigma,\varphi)$ is good.
+If $\varphi$ is not ramified, the right-hand side is replaced with $(\DR\psi_f^\rmod(\cM\otimes\cE^{-f^*\varphi}),T)$.
 Similarly, in dimension two, one can relax the goodness assumption on $\varphi$ with respect to $\wt\Sigma$. \end{enumerate} \end{remarques}